 Our research explores the cellular and molecular processes underlying skin and hair biology in both health and disease including world leading research focussed on the role of epigenetic processes in skin and hair biology and through 35 years of research into wound healing, as part of our charity, the Plastic Surgery and Burns Research Unit.
 Our ethos is to work with human tissues and cells to maximise relevance of our work to human biology and we work together with our award winning BioBank - Ethical Tissue - to do this.

 Excellence is recognised through substantial investment from both industry and research councils, leading to high impact research outputs and we deliver skin and hair science knowledge and expertisae into undergraduate and post graduate programmes of study in the Faculty of Life Sciences

 Our overall aim is to develop a substantial skin and hair sciences portfolio centred on high quality, high impact research with a balanced mix of translational and basic projects set in a high performing, financially sustainable centre of research excellence.
-Dr Julie Thornton, Director, Centre for Skin Sciences
+Professor Julie Thornton, Director, Centre for Skin Sciences